 Lincoln real estate guide & listings for sale

-The predominant housing types in Lincoln are single detached homes and townhouses.
-Roughly one quarter of properties in this town were built pre-1960, while most of the remaining buildings were constructed in the 1960s and the 1980s.
-This town offers mainly four or more bedroom and three bedroom homes.
-About 85% of the dwellings in the town are occupied by homeowners whereas the remainder are rented.
+In Lincoln, about 70% of dwellings are single detached homes, while townhouses are also present in the housing stock.
+Around one quarter of properties in this part of the St. Catharines - Niagara metropolitan area were constructed before the 1960s, while the majority of the remaining buildings were built in the 1960s and the 1980s.
+This town is primarily composed of four or more bedroom and three bedroom homes.
+About 85% of the dwellings in the town are occupied by homeowners and 15% are rented.

 High schools and primary schools are not particularly abundant in Lincoln, and consequently not always within walking distance.
 Additionally, parents and their children may consider it very difficult to get to daycares on foot.
 Besides public schools, there are private primary and secondary schools.
 Concerning food, home buyers in Lincoln generally need a car to buy their groceries in one of about 10 stores.
 Residents of Lincoln are served by over 50 restaurants as well.